kohkimakimoto/essh/README.md

 ## Installation

-ZSSH is provided as a single binary.
+ESSH is provided as a single binary.
 You can download it and drop it in your $PATH.

 [Download latest version](https://github.com/kohkimakimoto/essh/releases/latest)

 ## Usage

 Create and edit `~/.essh/config.lua`.
-This is a main configuration file for ZSSH.
+This is a main configuration file for ESSH.
 The configuration is written in Lua programming language.

 ```lua